-This one-day course provides an overview of geothermal energy and its nature.
-It provides insights into how humanity has historically utilized geothermal energy.
+This one-day course provides an overview of geothermal energy and its nature, and how humanity has historically utilized geothermal energy.
 The training also introduces earth science concepts that will provide a better understanding of how geothermal energy is generated.
-The course covers the nature, occurrence, types and classification of geothermal fields, including those classified as advanced geothermal systems (EGS/HDR, magma, geo-pressure).
+It covers the nature, occurrence, types and classification of geothermal fields, including those classified as advanced geothermal systems (EGS/HDR, magma, geo-pressure).
 The basics of geothermal exploration, drilling and production / development techniques are also introduced, including those of geothermal reservoir engineering.
 The different geothermal energy utilization and conversion methods and the issues affiliated with geothermal energy development will also be discussed.

 Why You Should Attend

-- To identify with geothermal exploration techniques and how they are utilizes to gain knowledge about the geothermal resource.
+- Exploration techniques and how they are utilises to gain knowledge about the geothermal resource

-- To learn about techniques and practices associated with the drilling, completion, operation, maintenance and abandonment of geothermal wells.
+- Drilling, completion, operation, maintenance and abandonment of geothermal wells